AP Computer Science Principles Tuition

 How much does AP Computer Science Principles tuition cost?

-AP Computer Science Principles 1-to-1 tuition starts from $65 per lesson, with the per-lesson rate dropping in the 10- and 20-lesson packages.
-The small group course covers the full academic year (8 months / 50 lessons + 10 mock exams) for $1755, roughly 40% cheaper than private tuition.
+AP Computer Science Principles 1-to-1 tuition starts from €56 per lesson, with the per-lesson rate dropping in the 10- and 20-lesson packages.
+AP Computer Science Principles is taught 1-to-1 only this academic year.
 See /pricing for current packages and instalment options.

 Is AP CSP easier than AP CSA?